ruankie/langfuse-monitoring-eval/README.md

     ```

 1. Configure Langfuse by setting environment variables.
 Create a `.env` file and populate it with your Langfuse details (see `.env.example` for an example).

+1. Create a local knowledge base that your apps can use to retrieve information from.

+    > This only needs to be done once.
+You don't need to do this to run the `simple_examples`.

+    ```shell
+    cd knowledge_base
+    ./gen_kb.sh
+    ```

 1. Run the example apps and see the traces logged in Langfuse